20 Tips to Improve Your Typography Skills

 13. Adjust the Leading

 Leading, or line spacing, is the vertical distance between lines of text.
-Choosing appropriate line spacing is crucial for ensuring that the text is legible.
+Choosing appropriate line spacing is super important for ensuring your text is legible.

-The ideal leading strikes a balance between being neither tight nor loose.
+The ideal leading strikes a balance between being neither too tight nor too loose.

 Design tip

-Generally, a leading value of 1.2 to 1.5 times the font size is a good starting point.
+A leading value of 1.2 to 1.5 times the font size is always a good starting point.

 14. Use Lead Paragraphs